Advertisement

 Understood.
 Give me some numbers.

-Believe it or not this is actually the most powerful car Mazda’s ever put into production, with the PHEV's 2.5-litre engine and electric motor delivering a combined total of 323bhp and 369lb ft of torque.
+Believe it or not, when it launched this was actually the most powerful car Mazda had ever put into production, with the PHEV's 2.5-litre engine and electric motor delivering a combined total of 323bhp and 369lb ft of torque.
 That’s enough for 0-62mph in 5.8 seconds and a top speed of 124mph.
-With the engine off the electric motor develops 134bhp on its own, and with electricity fed from a 17.8kWh battery the CX-60 offers 39 miles of zero-emissions driving.
-On paper, anyway.

 Gotcha.
 Isn’t Mazda dragging its feet on electrification?

 Mazda has by no means been rushing toward EVs, preferring a more careful approach.
-But the MX-30 EV is shifting units steadily, and there’s now the range-extender iteration with its rotary engine generator that takes a different approach to the whole plug-in hybrid powertrain.
-You can read more about that by clicking these blue words, or head on to the driving tab for more about the conventional setup in the CX-60.
+But the MX-30 EV ticks that box for now, and there's a range-extender iteration with a rotary engine generator that takes a different approach to the whole plug-in hybrid powertrain.

 What's the verdict?